-- While objective number such as staff/student ratios are useful as indicators of the student experience, these are not definitive.
+- 4.65 While objective numbers such as staff/student ratios are useful as indicators of the student experience, these are not definitive.
 The College is committed to the provision of student support staff (FTE)/student ratio of 1:50.
-Student feedback will be used as a measure to review the adequacy and quality of student support. - 4.67 Before each orientation, the International Student Coordinator will receive a list of orientation attendees' names, gender, and date of birth, nationality and course enrolled from the Admissions Department.
-The list will be used to amend the orientation presentation to ensure orientation program is age and culturally appropriate to the cohort of new students. - 4.68 After the orientation, students will be given an opportunity to complete a survey to gather their feedback about the orientation program and ascertain any additional needs or specific requirements to support their transition.
-Student feedback will be collated and additional transition support provided based on student survey result. - 4.69 To ensure that support services offered reflect the needs of student cohorts, every six months, students have an opportunity to assess the quality, quantity and appropriateness of the College's student support services through a student survey.
-In addition to this, students who visit and meet with student support personnel or request services from support personnel are surveyed on the quality, quantity and appropriateness of the College's student support services. - 4.70 Once this information is collected and analysed, the results will be passed onto the Executive Management Team for consideration.
+Student feedback will be used as a measure to review the adequacy and quality of student support. - 4.66 To ensure that the support services offered reflect the needs of student cohorts, every six months, students have an opportunity to assess the quality, quantity and appropriateness of the College's student support services through a student survey.
+In addition to this, students who visit and meet with student support personnel or request services from support personnel are surveyed on the quality, quantity and appropriateness of the College's Student Services. - 4.67 Once this information is collected and analysed, the results will be provided to the Senior Management Team for consideration.
 Once this process is completed, decisions will be made as to the future needs of students.
 Staffing levels and procedures will be adjusted to create a satisfactory level of student support.